Standard Model Predictions for Rare K and B Decays without New Physics Infection: Introduction

 The outline of our paper is as follows.
-In Section~\ref{sec:2} we will briefly explain why the SM predictions for rare decays resulting from a global fit cannot be considered as true SM predictions unless a careful choice of the observables included in the fit is made.
-In Section~\ref{sec:3} I will argue that the strategy developed recently in collaboration with Elena Venturini \cite{Buras:2021nns,Buras:2022wpw} is presently the most efficient method for obtaining true CKM-independent SM predictions for various suitable ratios of rare decay branching ratios to the $\Delta F=2$ observables in (\ref{loop}).
+In Section~\ref{sec:2} we will briefly explain why the SM predictions for rare decays resulting from a global fit cannot be considered as {{genuine}} SM predictions unless a careful choice of the observables included in the fit is made.
+In Section~\ref{sec:3} I will argue that the strategy developed recently in collaboration with Elena Venturini \cite{Buras:2021nns,Buras:2022wpw} is presently the most efficient method for obtaining CKM-independent SM predictions for various suitable ratios of rare decay branching ratios to the $\Delta F=2$ observables in (\ref{loop}).
 In Section~\ref{sec:3a} we address the issue of predicting SM branching ratios themselves.
-To this end we make the assumption that NP contributions to $\Delta F=2$ observables are negligible which is motivated by a very consistent description of the very precise experimental data on these observables within the SM.
+To this end we make the assumption that NP contributions to $\Delta F=2$ observables are negligible which is motivated by a {\em negative} rapid test that shows a very consistent description of the very precise experimental data on these observables within the SM.
+This is in addition supported by a new CKM free SM relation (\ref{RNEW}) between the four $\Delta F=2$ observables in (\ref{loop}) that is in a very good agreement with the data.

 Setting the values of $\Delta F=2$ observables to their experimental values and using the CKM-independent ratios found above, allows to obtain SM predictions for all very rare $K$ and $B$ branching ratios that are most accurate to date \cite{Buras:2021nns,Buras:2022wpw}.
-Another bonus of this strategy is the determination of the CKM parameters from $\Delta F=2$ processes {\em alone}, that allows in turn to make accurate predictions for a number of $\vcb$-independent ratios that depend on $\beta$ and $\gamma$ \cite{Buras:2021nns}.
-In Section~\ref{sec:3b} we apply this strategy for the first time to find SM predictions for the branching ratios of $B^+\to K^+\mu^+\mu^-$, $B^0\to K^{*0}\mu^+\mu^-$, $B_s\to \phi\mu^+\mu^-$ and $\Lambda_b\to \Lambda\mu^+\mu^-$.
-In Section~\ref{sec:3c} SM predictions for several $B_s$ decays with $\nu\bar\nu$ in the final state are presented.
+Another bonus of this strategy is the determination of the CKM parameters from $\Delta F=2$ processes {\em alone}, that allows in turn to make accurate predictions for a number of $\vcb$-independent ratios that depend on $\beta$ and $\gamma$ \cite{Buras:2021nns}. {In Section~\ref{sec:3b} using these CKM parameters we find SM predictions for the branching ratios of $B^+\to K^+\mu^+\mu^-$, $B^0\to K^{*0}\mu^+\mu^-$, $B_s\to \phi\mu^+\mu^-$ and $\Lambda_b\to \Lambda\mu^+\mu^-$ and in Section~\ref{sec:3c}} SM predictions for several $B_s$ decays with $\nu\bar\nu$ in the final state are presented.

+{However, it should be stressed that the predictions in Sections~\ref{sec:3b} and ~\ref{sec:3c} go beyond the main strategy of removing CKM parameters from the analyses and in Section~\ref{sec:3d} we repeat the calculation of the decays considered in Sections~\ref{sec:3b} and ~\ref{sec:3c} by eliminating $\vts$ with the help of $\Delta M_s$ and setting its value to the experimental one.
+As expected we find very similar results but they are more stable under future modifications of $\vts$ due to possible changes in non-perturbative parameters in the $\Delta F=2$ system beyond those relevant for $\Delta M_s$.}